patrickarmengol/patrickarmengol.github.io/content/blog/interview-question-prep.md

 > what is a class?

+the definition of an object and its methods and attributes

 > what is an object?

+an instatiation of a class
+can be assigned as variable, passed as argument, can call object methods and access/assign obj attributes

 > what is a constructor?

+the method in the class definition that defines how an object is instantiated

 > what is an attribute?

+an object or class variable

 > what is a class method?